 In this section we present two separate calculations that allow us to determine the ideal sample and cluster size needed in order to achieve a specific level of power (that is, 1- β =0.8).
 First, we fix the number of observations per cluster and calculate the number of clusters needed to be sampled within each region.
 Second, we fixed the number of clusters and calculate the number of households needed to be surveyed within each cluster.
 It is important to understand that although the numbers obtained in an a priori power calculation are very important, they can only be seen as reference values.
 The final sample size needs to take into account also the budget available and some specific characteristics of the context and how the program operates.
-For example, the number of communities that can be sampled within a given region is limited by the number of households that can be surveyed within a given community is limited by their total population.
+For example, the number of communities that applied to the PSAH program in the year of interest.
+Also, the number of households that can be surveyed within a given community is limited by their total population.